Mechanical form factors and densities of non-relativistic fermions: Spin-zero states

 where I have identified this energy as ``bary'' for barycentric.
 The two-sided derivative in this expression translates to $-4\bm{P}^2$ in momentum space, and the total Laplacian translates to $-\bd^2$.
 Thus the barycentric energy involves not just the $\bm{P}^2$ term in the form factor breakdown (\ref{eqn:zero:pm}), but also part of the $\bd^2$ terms.
 In fact, the resulting energy density breakdown is:

 where $\ble_q(\bm{b})$ is the contribution of the $q$th particle species to the internal energy density.

 A few remarks about this result are in order.
-Existing formulas for the internal energy density of composite systems (see Refs.~\cite{Polyakov:2018zvc,Lorce:2018egm,Freese:2022fat} for examples) all contain a term where $\bd^2$ multiplies $A_q(\bd^2)$.
+Existing formulas for the internal energy density of spin-zero composite systems~\cite{Polyakov:2018zvc,Freese:2022fat}

+contain a term where $\bd^2$ multiplies $A_q(\bd^2)$.
 This means, even for an elementary particle with no $D$-term---for which $A(\bd^2)=1$ and $\bar{c}(\bd^2)=0$---there is a non-trivial internal energy density.
 This is peculiar, given that the particle in question is ostensibly pointlike.
 By contrast, the result (\ref{eqn:energy:zero}) gives a delta function times $E_0$ for such an elementary particle.
 While this by no means proves the correctness of Eq.~(\ref{eqn:energy:zero}) over standard formulas, it does make the result more intuitive.

 It's also worth noting that the integral of Eq.~(\ref{eqn:energy:zero}) over all space gives:

 making this the contribution of the $q$th constituent to the rest energy.
 This is in effect the non-relativistic analogue of Lorc\'{e}'s rest energy decomposition~\cite{Lorce:2017xzd}, which in the relativistic case gives the constituent contribution as $m\big(A_q(0) + \bar{c}_q(0)\big)$.